 Shop Together – if you’re a couple then you should always try out the bed and mattress together.
 In our National Sleep Survey it was found that 66% of couples cited their partner as the main cause of their disrupted sleep, with bed size playing a key role.
 Sleep Expert Dave Gibson advises, “both lie on the bed with your arms behind your head, if your elbows touch then you ideally need to get a bigger bed (if space allows!).”

-Mattress Matters – a good quality mattress is key to a good night’s sleep so talk to the sales staff who will be able to advise you on the best one.
+Mattress Matters – a good quality blow up mattress is key to a good night’s sleep so talk to the sales staff who will be able to advise you on the best one.
 Pocket sprung, coil and memory foam the main types of mattresses so there’s lots to consider!
 It’s important to ensure you find the right mattress for you, so we let you trial any of our mattresses for 120 nights, with the option to exchange for different one if it isn’t quite right.
 We believe in crafting quality mattresses, which is why we’re thrilled to have been voted within the top two ‘Best Mattress Retailers’ in 2015 by Which? members.
 Here’s some more details on our 120 Night Trial.